First Time in London: What You Need to Know

 London’s public transport system is world-class, but navigating it without the right tools can be frustrating.
 To pay for your rides on the Tube (London Underground), buses, and other forms of public transport, you’ll want to use either a contactless payment card or an Oyster card.

-• Oyster Card: This is a prepaid travel card widely used by locals and visitors alike.
+- Oyster Card: This prepaid travel card is widely used by locals and visitors alike.
 You load money onto it and tap in and out at stations.
 It’s available at Tube stations and local shops.

 CT Tip: Avoid buying single tickets; they’re much pricier.
 Stick to contactless or Oyster for the best savings.
-Also, don’t buy a Travelcard; it is not a value with the Oyster card daily cap.
+Also, don’t buy a Travelcard; it doesn’t count toward the Oyster card daily cap.

 What to Pack for a London Trip: Tips for First-Time Travelers